 How often do you ask someone to repeat themselves?
 How often do you understand what someone is saying the first time they say it?
-If you’re unsure, go through a whole day, talking to others and try to truly understand every single word they’re saying.
+If you’re unsure, go through a whole day, talking to others, and try to truly understand every single word they’re saying.
 If you’re unsure, ask them to repeat themselves or to clarify.
-Try to keep count how often you do this for just one day—I guarantee you it’s more than you think.
+Try to keep count of how often you do this for just one day—I guarantee you it’s more than you think.

 One of the reasons I wanted to write about this was because so many leaders think policies and rules are clear.
 They think their intentions are generally well-articulated, but when I ask how they’re sure, they say something along the lines of, “because I’ve said so in the past,” or “because my staff knows.”

 I want to break this point down into three checkpoints: stating a thing, reinforcing a thing, and understanding a thing—all three of these things are different.

 Stating a thing: The simplest way to communicate an idea.
 This is simply saying an idea out loud to someone.

 Reinforcing a thing: This is finding multiple ways to communicate an idea.
 This usually entails multiple forms of communication that aren’t just verbal.
 Having an employee handbook or a checklist at a staff meeting qualifies under reinforcement.